Fake, Spurious or otherwise "Unauthenticated" Brasses

-Of the examples included here, all have been used because experienced collectors were, at one time, taken in by them, and are used here with their permission, with the exception of the fake RSPCA 1914-18 "Spade" brass, the similar type with the Gates name upon it, the Kings Heath (1929) brass and the Huddersfield (1897) brass which are downloaded images taken from auction facilities on the internet whilst these were in the public domain, and therefore devoid of copyright.
+Of the examples included here, all have been used because experienced collectors were, at one time, taken in by them, and are used here with their permission, with the exception of the fake RSPCA 1914-18 "Spade" brass, the similar type with the name Gates engraved upon it, the Kings Heath (1929) brass and the Huddersfield (1897) brass which are downloaded images taken from auction facilities on the internet whilst these were in the public domain, and therefore devoid of copyright.

 The NHBS Stand on Fakes.

 The problem of these fake brasses is one that is often discussed amongst members and at committee level and the general consensus of opinion which becomes painfully clear to committee members especially, is that, as a society, the NHBS cannot possibly police the market or act as some sort of market regulator.
 What we can do however is report on these brasses from time to time to raise awareness against the existence of such items and, if and when such items do appear, simply state that, “we cannot authenticate”, brasses such as those shown in this article.
 Collectors’ today therefore, need to be very wary of engraved brasses, perhaps more than any other type.
 As ever, experience is the key and in his publication, Horse Brasses, the author George Hartfield wrote,

 Most collectors start as jackdaws, gathering everything they come across- later culling the frauds and the poorer specimens.
 It is probably better not to try to short-circuit this.
 To make mistakes, and then to live with them, is the finest way of getting to know your subject in any collecting field (p.62).